Hitachi-Data-Systems/ivy/README.md

 * Retrieves subsystem performance information synchronized and aligned with ivy host data.
 * Filters real-time subsystem data by ivy "rollup instance" enabling fine-grained dynamic feedback control of IOPS to hit a target utilization of a component inside the subsystem.

-## ivy home web site
+## Getting started

-Documentation, training, videos are in the ["ivy" project on the HDS community](https://community.hds.com/groups/ivy)
+Look in the doc subfolder and read the "01.Introduction_to_ivy" PowerPoint or .pdf presentation material, or else watch the "Introduction to ivy" video (link below).

 ## Source code
 See src subfolder.  ivy is built using the CodeBlocks IDE.